 - Loss of income

 - Mental anguish

 - Loss of enjoyment of life

 - And more

 Consult Our Experienced Kentucky Auto Accident Attorneys

 If you were hurt in a Kentucky car accident caused by someone else's negligence, our attorneys can help you pursue the compensation you need and deserve.
-Contact the Law Offices of Shane Smith today to schedule an appointment for a free initial consultation to discuss the details of your case with one of our knowledgeable attorneys.
+Contact Shane Smith Law today to schedule an appointment for a free initial consultation to discuss the details of your case with one of our knowledgeable attorneys.